nekelpatrick/merge/Assets/Documentation/Mobile_Android_Build_Guide.md

    - [ ] Can select action
    - [ ] Can complete one turn
    - [ ] Can pause and resume
-   - [ ] Orientation locks to landscape
+   - [ ] Orientation locks to portrait

 ### Common Issues & Fixes